megaease/easeagent/doc/user-manual.md

 ```

 ### Plugin Configuration
-Most capabilities of Easeagent, such as tracing and metirc, are provided through plugins.
+Most capabilities of Easeagent, such as tracing and metric, are provided through plugins.
 The format of the plugin configuration is defined as follows.
 ```
 plugin.[domain].[namespace].[function].[key] = [value]